Dindows-Systems/duckinator.net/_posts/2012-07-19-sicuro-untrusted-code-execution.markdown

 There's a video at the bottom, but it's a bit difficult to read at that scale, so you can [go directly to the video](/assets/sicuro-untrusted-code-execution-bug.ogv).

-It may also be possible to escalate privileges using this.
+It may also be possible to escalate privileges using this method.

 # The small problem